-Prerequisite: Senior standing with recommendation of a faculty sponsor.
-Students must obtain a sponsor on the Biology Department faculty to oversee their work and act as a liaison between the outside institution and the Biology Department.
-A student is eligible to apply for "Distinction in Biology" upon: 1) successful completion of 6 s.h. of a 4000-level Biology research course; 2) submission of a written report on the student's research to the faculty sponsor; and 3) a presentation on the student's research during the Biology Department's annual poster exhibition or another Temple University research symposium.
-Note: Not available for Biology major credit.
+Research under the direction of a faculty member in an affiliated department.
+All students must obtain the approval of the Biology Faculty Advisor, who will complete the registration.
+Prerequisite: Senior standing.
+A student is eligible for "Distinction in Biology" upon: 1) achieving a minimum 3.2 major and cumulative GPA; 2) successful completion of Biology 4391 Accelerated Research in Biology, Biology 4291 Extradepartmental Research, or Biology 4396 Advanced Study in Biology, for a minimum of 6 s.h. over two semesters; 3) submission of a written research report to the faculty sponsor and/ or presentation during the Biology Department's annual research poster exhibition or another Temple University research symposium, with approval.
+Students completing a minimum of 6 s.h. of a 4000-level Biology research course over two semesters may count that as one Biology Upper-Level Elective for the B.S. in Biology degree.
 This course is repeatable.
-Students wishing to complete additional credits of Biology 4291 beyond 6 s.h. may do so if they elect the CR/NC option.
+Students wishing to complete additional credits of Biology 4291 beyond 8 s.h. may do so if they select the CR/NC grade option.